mshawn12/video-game-sales-analysis/README.md

 ```
 <br/>

-- <strong><i>Step 4</i></strong>: Once our database was created, we developed a barebone HTML file with corresponding CSS & Javascript to test if our data was being pulled properly.
+- <strong><i>Step 4</i></strong>: Once our database was created, we developed a barebone HTML file with corresponding CSS,Javascript, and Python file to test if our data was being pulled properly.
 In order to connect our files to the database, we first imported the create_engine function from sqlalchemy as well as a number of other dependencies.
-In addition, we created a config.py file to store our individual database credentials, stored them / imported them as variables, and used them in our create_engine function f string.
+In addition, we created a config.py file to store our individual database credentials, imported them as variables, and used them in our create_engine function f string.
 <img src="https://github.com/mshawn12/video-game-sales-analysis/blob/mydashboard/images/app_py_file.png?raw=true" alt="Preview of app.py file"><br/>
 <br/>